 7. Seek feedback from others

 Seeking feedback from colleagues can be invaluable in improving the clarity and impact of all your writing.
-Especially, colleagues in different fields or with different backgrounds will help you to identify issues with your writing, such as ambiguity and lack of clarity, as well as those areas that you make have taken the readers’ knowledge for granted.
+Colleagues in different fields or with different backgrounds will help you to identify ambiguity and lack of clarity in your writing and point out where more explanation is needed.
 In addition, their suggestions may help you to improve the language, tone, and style of your manuscript.

 A poorly written manuscript can compromise the validity and reliability of the research, hindering its impact and dissemination.
 In contrast, a well-written manuscript can enhance the credibility and impact of the research, making it more likely to be accepted for publication in high-impact scientific journals.
 Scientific English editing can help you to improve the readability of the manuscript, making it more accessible to a broader audience, including policymakers, clinicians, and the general public.

 Scientific English editing plays a vital role in producing well-written science articles and communications.
-A professional science editor will ensure that a manuscript conforms to the standards of scientific English, including proper grammar, syntax, and word choice.
-A scientific English editor should not only check for grammatical errors, typographical errors, and other language-related issues that may detract from the clarity and accuracy of the writing, but also make suggestions to enhance the clarity, brevity, and impact of your manuscript, making it easier for readers to understand and engage with the research.
+A professional science editor will ensure that your manuscript meets scientific English standards, addressing grammar, syntax, and word choice.
+In addition, a good scientific English editor should make suggestions to enhance the clarity, brevity, and impact of your manuscript for higher reader engagement.